m0xpd/YuSynth-VCA-for-Eurorack/README.md

 I have also swapped the two IC packages (a TL072 and a LM741/TL071) for a single TL074 for two reasons:
 Firstly, it is more efficient in terms of PCB area to do this.
-Secondly, it is cheaper to do this; TL074s are so widely used that they are cheap, whereas TL072s are rather less widespread, so they're relatively more expensive and TL071s are ridiculously, disproportionately expensive.
+Secondly, it is cheaper to do this; TL074s are more efficient than their smaller siblings (they only need one pair of power supply pins) but they're also very widely used so they are cheap, whereas TL072s and (particularly) TL071s are disproportionately expensive.
 Even more perversely, the old LM or uA741 (which was once the only op-amp in the shop) is now available only as a nostalgia piece, so it too sells for crazy money!

-Having done this, I couldn't bear to have that extra op-amp doing nothing, so I gave both outputs independent active drivers.
+Having done this, I couldn't bear to have that extra op-amp doing nothing, so I gave both outputs independent active driver.

 **Licensing the IP**